LOVE IS JUST A FOUR LETTER WORD

 times, you might find yourself thinking; how can I flush this rascal

-like a small kid, they're dependent on you
+kid, they're dependent on you to make

-any of their own--and their absence of impulse-control is what Dr.
+their own--and their absence of impulse-control is what Dr.

 Sigmund Freud termed the "Id" or infancy

 impulses, that define their need for instant gratification.

 infant is ruled solely by instinctual, libidinal urges.

 There is no capacity for mood regulation, empathy, higher order